santileortiz/keyboard_layout/README.md

-this would also come after the basic input method layer, the caveat here is that not every keysym is available in all keyboards, and people using foreign layouts are always confused when a Photoshop tutorial tells them to use some shortcut that uses { or [ , to aliviate these, applications should at least try to only use characters from "ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890,." which are found in about 99% of the keyboards (I think), Apple knows this and none of their applications use characters outside from these (and also they control the symbols printed on their keyboards, we don't).
-This of course should be handeled carefully if we want to keep happy people who expect keysymless keyboard shortcuts.
+this would also come after the basic input method layer, the caveat here is that not every keysym is available in all keyboards, and people using foreign layouts are always confused when a Photoshop tutorial tells them to use some shortcut that uses { or \[ , to alleviate these, applications should at least try to only use characters from "ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890,." which are found in about 99% of the keyboards (I think), Apple knows this and none of their applications use characters outside from these (and also they control the symbols printed on their keyboards, we don't).
+This of course should be handled carefully if we want to keep happy people who expect keysym-less keyboard shortcuts.

-On top of all this we should provide nice graphical interfaces so users can configure stuff to their liking which means basicallu provide means of changing the basic input method and specific options to the advanced method they are using (if they are using one).
+On top of all this we should provide nice graphical interfaces so users can configure stuff to their liking which means basically provide means of changing the basic input method and specific options to the advanced method they are using (if they are using one).
 Here I think advanced methods should be "bundled" with a basic one that the user will be able to change if for example